Full-Time MBA Admissions Requirements

 Global Leadership Course Fee

-Each of the four Global Leadership courses is assessed a mandatory course fee of $1,775 (2 per year), to cover administrative program costs, lodging and some meals while students work with leading executives around the globe on strategic and corporate planning efforts.
+The Global Leadership courses are assessed three mandatory course fees of $2,150 (beginning spring term of Year 1), to cover the administrative program costs, lodging and some meals while students work with leading executives around the globe on strategic and corporate planning efforts.
 The course fee does not include the cost of flights from the US to the abroad destination.
 Please note that students who apply for federal need-based financial aid may request additional expenses in their budget to help defray the cost of airfare for international travel.

 Health Center Fee